Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Abstract

 \section{Abstract}

 A \emph{snapshot object} simulates the behavior of an array of single-writer/multi-reader shared registers that can be read atomically.
 Delporte-Gallet \etal proposed two fault-tolerant algorithms for snapshot objects in asynchronous crash-prone message-passing systems.
-Their first algorithm is \emph{non-blocking}; it allows snapshot operations to terminate once all write operations had ceased.
+Their first algorithm is \emph{non-blocking}; it allows snapshot operations to terminate once all write operations have ceased.
 It uses $\bigO(n)$ messages of $\bigO(n \cdot \nu)$ bits, where $n$ is the number of nodes and $\nu$ is the number of bits it takes to represent the object.
 Their second algorithm allows snapshot operations to \emph{always terminate} independently of write operations.
 It incurs $\bigO(n^2)$ messages.

-The fault model of Delporte-Gallet \etal considers both node failures (crashes).
+The fault model of Delporte-Gallet \etal considers node failures (crashes).
 We aim at the design of even more robust snapshot objects.
 We do so through the lenses of \emph{self-stabilization}---a very strong notion of fault-tolerance.
-In addition to Delporte-Gallet \etal's fault model, a self-stabilizing algorithm can recover after the occurrence of \emph{transient faults}; these faults represent arbitrary violations of the assumptions according to which the system was designed to operate (as long as the code stays intact).
+In addition to Delporte-Gallet \etal's fault model, our self-stabilizing algorithm can recover after the occurrence of \emph{transient faults}; these faults represent arbitrary violations of the assumptions according to which the system was designed to operate (as long as the code stays intact).

 In particular, in this work, we propose self-stabilizing variations of Delporte-Gallet \etal's non-blocking algorithm and always-terminating algorithm.
 Our algorithms have similar communication costs to the ones by Delporte-Gallet \etal and $\bigO(1)$ recovery time (in terms of asynchronous cycles) from transient faults.
-The main differences are that our proposal considers repeated gossiping of $\bigO(\nu)$ bits messages and deals with bounded space (which is a prerequisite for self-stabilization).
-Lastly, we explain how to extend the proposed solutions to reconfigurable ones.
+The main differences are that our proposal considers repeated gossiping of $\bigO(\nu)$ bit messages and deals with bounded space (which is a prerequisite for self-stabilization).
+We also consider an input parameter, $\delta$, for which we claim an ability to balance the costs of snapshot operations.
+We validate our correctness proof, evaluate the performance of Delporte-Gallet \etal's algorithms and our proposed variations and investigate the properties of $\delta$ via PlanetLab experiments, where significant latency and communication costs reduction are observed.